Types of Stroke

-To increase your chances of surviving a stroke, follow these four steps in the when you first experience symptoms:
+To increase your chances of surviving a stroke, follow these four steps when you first experience symptoms:

 - Know the warning signs and act fast if you experience them.
 Recognize the warning signs and note the time when they first occur.
 Call 911 immediately.
 Tell the operator you or the person you are with is having stroke warning signs.